 I studied nutritional therapy for 3 years at Patrick Holford’s Institute of Optimum Nutrition in London, graduating in 2007 with a Dip ION.
 Since then I’ve run my own practice in London, on the Western Isles and now Edinburgh.
-I’ve worked with individuals, and have run cooking classes and weight management groups.
+I’ve worked with individuals, and have run cooking classes, wellness retreats and weight management groups.
 I’ve also given presentations at a corporate and community level, written local press articles and have been interviewed on BBC TV.

 A few years later I had my own health problems.
 They weren’t life-threatening but involved a lot of physical pain and mental anguish.
-I was offered pain management therapy and medication that might have dulled the pain, but might also have dulled me!
-Ironically, I was at the beginning of my 3rd year of nutrition studies and so decided to research my condition myself and get myself better.
-It took a while, but I did.
-There is no doubt that my diet, supplements and a wonderful acupuncturist all contributed to my recovery.
-Although it wasn’t particularly welcome at the time, this does mean I have first-hand experience of practising what I preach and it working!
-I now practise as a nutritional therapist in Edinburgh and am passionate about the difference nutritional therapy can make.
+I was offered pain management therapy and medication to dull the pain, but was also likely to dull me.
+I didn’t want that.
+Ironically, I was at the beginning of my 3rd year of nutritional therapy studies and so decided to research my condition myself and get myself better.
+I carried out certain functional tests, worked on imbalances, changed my lifestyle and reaped the rewards.

 I’m a former club swimmer and runner and have personally experienced how nutrition can make a big difference to performance and well-being.